 Children affected by severe acute malnutrition (SAM) need safe, palatable foods with a high energy, high nutrient content and adequate amounts of vitamins, minerals and other nutrients.
-Children with SAM need efficacious and timely treatment and RUTF is is one of the options for the dietary management and may be part of the care treatment.
-RUTF may be used are primarily intended for the treatment of children with uncomplicated SAM from 6-59 months.
-However, it is critical that its use does not undermine support for continued breastfeeding or to re-establish lactation, since this is the most important requirement for the rehabilitation of children suffering from malnutrition.
+Children with SAM need efficacious and timely treatment and RUTF is-one of the options for the dietary treatment of children with uncomplicated SAM.
+However, it is critical that it's use does not undermine support for continued breastfeeding or to re-establish lactation, since this is the most important requirement for the rehabilitation of children suffering from malnutrition.
 RUTFs can be used as a treatment food while breastfeeding is sustained and family foods are gradually introduced.
 The portion size of RUFTs should be adapted to ensure optimal breastmilk intake.
-RUTFs can also be used for the feeding of malnourished older infants and young children in emergency situations.
+RUTFs may also be used for the feeding of malnourished older infants and young children in emergency situations.

 These guidelines should be used in accordance with technical recommendations that are based and updated on relevant and convincing evidence free from commercial influence, taking into account relevant Codex texts related to food safety and hygiene, and recommendations by WHO, UNICEF and WFP1.
 Governments and other users should ensure adequate provisions are made with competent technical experts to ensure that the use of these products is appropriate in the local context, does not undermine national nutrition recommendations and the use of bio-diverse, culturally appropriate foods.
 If RUTFs are considered appropriate, they should be used solely for treatment purposes and not for general use or the prevention of SAM.
-Steps must be taken to ensure that there is no spillover into the wider population and the black market.
+Steps must be taken to ensure that there is no spillover into the wider population and the mainstream market.